DerSimi/unitree_go2_recorder/README.md

 - [go2_odometry](https://github.com/inria-paris-robotics-lab/go2_odometry)

 > **Note**
 > Sport state mode is not available when the robot is in low state mode (e. g. if you want to record policy data).
 Vicon offers the highest accuracy.
+For vicon, you find more information in the `docs` folder.

 # 💾 Extracted Data
 The following data is stored: